HDFGroup/hdf5doc/sandbox/ReadData_UnknownH5File/README.txt

     March 2008

 Files:
+    README.txt                 This file
-    HowToRead080324.txt        Notes from preliminary conversations.
+    HowToRead080324.txt        Notes from preliminary conversations
     Notes.080325CC-prep        Notes in preparation for conversation
-                                   with Cheryl Craig.
+                                   with Cheryl Craig
-    Notes_080327CC.txt         Notes from conversation with Cheryl Craig on 27 March 2008.
+    Notes_080327CC.txt         Notes from conversation with Cheryl Craig on 27 March 2008

 Status:
     What Cheryl had in mind at the time of the original conversation with